 The possibilities are endless and can still portray the same meaning as a detailed one.

 When you think of Japanese tattoos, many people might think of “gool-ish” creatures, wicked deities, mischievous folklore, and mighty samurais.

 For a woman looking for a more feminine Japanese tattoo, there is no need to feel left out.

 The beautiful cherry blossoms of Japan or a geisha protruding pure femininity are wonderful options.

-Contemporary Struggles with Traditional Japanese Tattoos
+Contemporary Issues with Traditional Japanese Tattoos

 Though tattoos have been legal in Japan since 1948, contemporary tattoo laws in Japan have not made it easy for tattoo artists to do their thing.

 In 1948 when tattoos were officially legalized in Japan, they were not listed as a medical procedure, because why would they be?

 Cut to 2001, the Japanese government was looking for a way to regulate cosmetic face tattoos and beauty procedures.

 Tattoos were then classified as “medical procedures” using the justification that a needle pierces the skin during a tattoo application.